Boy with rubella rash

 As of 2004, rubella was declared eliminated in the United States, and transmission of the rubella virus in the World Health Organization’s Region of the Americas was halted in 2009.
-Globally, about 75,000 rubella cases were reported for 2010 in the member states to the World Health Organization, though it is probable that the number of actual cases is higher.
-The countries with the largest number of cases in 2010 were China, Bangladesh, Poland, Bosnia and Herzegovina, and Ukraine.
+Globally, about 100,000 rubella cases were reported for 2012 in the member states to the World Health Organization, though it is probable that the number of actual cases is much higher.
+The countries with the largest number of cases in 2012 were Timor-Leste, Macedonia, Thailand, Tajikistan, and Syria.
 The number of estimated CRS cases each year is more than 100,000.

 Available Vaccines and Vaccination Campaigns

 The first rubella vaccine—a live, attenuated vaccine—was licensed in 1969.
 It was developed by the prolific vaccine researcher Maurice Hilleman, using rubella virus obtained from Division of Biologics Standards scientists Paul Parkman and Harry Meyer.
 Other companies in both the United States and Europe licensed their own rubella vaccines.
 Hilleman’s rubella vaccine was used in the combination measles-mumps-rubella (MMR) vaccine, which was licensed in 1971.

 In 1979, an improved live rubella vaccine superseded Hilleman’s in the United States.
 Developed by Stanley A. Plotkin, MD, the RA27/3 vaccine had been used in Europe for years and offered superior protection against the disease.
 It also replaced the original rubella vaccine in the MMR combined shot, and is still used today.